-Can an instructor take a practice exam to see the content?
+Can an instructor take an exam to see the content?

 No, instructors may not take any HAPS exam to evaluate its content, both for security reasons and to standardize the preparation that all students have before taking the exam.
-HAPS learning guidelines and outcomes are available to guide preparation, but no specific study guide for students.
-Think of this as you would any other standardized test – instructors do not get to evaluate the SAT or MCAT either.
-This test has gone through extensive editing and validation.
+HAPS Course Guidelines and Learning Outcomes are available to guide preparation, but there is no specific HAPS-approved exam study guide for students.

 What if I have fewer than 15 students in my class?